Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 This hardware security, combined with a Trusted Transaction Validation Protocol, offers robust protection against state-of-the-art malware, including banking Trojans, and prepares for future targeted attacks.

-Interstellar is more than a wallet, we have designed **a novel secure access layer for web3** managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).
+Interstellar is more than a wallet, we have designed **a novel secure access layer for web3** managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multifactor authentication (based on hardware and software computation privacy scheme i.e. garbled circuit).

 Using a blockchain for the management of multi-chain transactions offers extra security and auditability features and dramatically increase convenience for the user:

 - **Instant Access to Web3 services**, without any wallet set-up.
 - **Trusted beneficiaries/contacts**, with destination public keys stored only on the blockchain nodes.
-- **Adaptive Security**, allowing users to personalize the security level based on theirs need i.e transaction amount to trigger validation, chose number of recovery options, etc.
+- **Adaptive Security**, allowing users to personalize the security level based on theirs need i.e. transaction amount to trigger validation, chose number of recovery options, etc.
 - **Transaction auditability**, extra auditability security layer.
-- **Social Recovery** ideally based on polkadot pallet.
+- **Social Recovery** ideally based on Polkadot pallet.

- in the medium/long term (see future plan for more details):
+In the medium/long term (see future plan for more details):

 - **A novel hardware-based recovery (through NFC/BLE) to further enhance security and convenience**, i.e. just a tap on your mobile with your NFC device to trigger the recovery process.

 - **ML real-time Malware detection model** based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targeted attacks)
 - **User inputs verification** based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.